igrishaev/pg2/README.md

 - A single file might have as many SQL expressions as you want.
 There is no need to separate them with magic comments like `--;;` as Migratus requires.
 The whole file is executed in a single query.
-Use the standard semicolon to at the end of each expression.
+Use the standard semicolon at the end of each expression.

 - There is no a hidden transaction management.
 Transactions are up to you: